amcintosh/eInkCalendar/README.md

    You can list all installed local-packages with `locale -a`.
    If the desired one is missing, add it in this menu `sudo dpkg-reconfigure locales` (for Raspberry Pis) or take a look at the general [Debian Wiki](https://wiki.debian.org/Locale)).

-   `WEBDAV_CALENDAR_URL = "webcal://p32-caldav.icloud.com/published/2/XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX"` The address of your shared wabdav calendar.
+   `CALENDAR_URLS` The addresses of your shared calendars.
 (It needs to be publicly accessible by this URL)

-   `WEBDAV_IS_APPLE = True` Is the calendar hosted on icloud?

    `CALDAV_CONTACT_USER = "louis"` Username for logging into your CALDAV contact-list.

    `CALDAV_CONTACT_PWD = "secret"` Password for logging into your CALDAV contact-list.

    `ROTATE_IMAGE = True` This will rotate the image 180° before printing it to the calendar. `True` is required if you use my STL, as the dipay is mounted upside-down.

 4. Add the start-script to your boot-process:\
    (You might need to adapt the path `/home/pi/eInkCalendar/run_calendar.sh` acordingly)